-Summary: in this tutorial, you will learn how to write MySQL stored procedures with parameters.
-We will also give you a couple of stored procedure examples to help you understand how to use parameters.
+Summary: in this tutorial, we will show you how to write MySQL stored procedures with parameters.
+We will also give you a couple of stored procedure examples to help you understand how to use different kinds of stored procedure parameters.

 Almost stored procedures that you develop require parameters.
 The parameters make the stored procedure more flexible and useful.
 In MySQL, a parameter has one of three modes